xoidlabs/xoid/packages/deprecated/tree/api-tree/arrayof.md

 This section is incomplete
 <!-- `import { arrayOf } from 'xoid'`

 Models are special **create** functions. `arrayOf` creates a special **create** function that receives an array as the initial state.
 It makes sure that each array element is of the same model type.
-Second argument can optionally be used to attach usables to the root itself.
+Second argument can optionally be used to attach useables to the root itself.

 ```js
 import { model, arrayOf, use } from 'xoid';